milanaleksic/flowdock-notifier/README.md

 ### ... deploy

+0. Make sure you have:
+    - Docker and JQ packages installed
+    - AWS account
+    - Flowdock account
+    - Client ID of a Google+ API approved Google Dev Console application
-Rename `personal.env.template` to `personal.env` and introduce adequate values.
+1. rename `personal.env.template` to `personal.env` and introduce adequate values (ignore the ones with `GENERATED` prefix)
+2. run `cmd/main/cf/non_supported_pre.sh` to update the `personal.env` with the generated values

 Deploy to AWS with `make form`.
 Update function only with `make update`.
 Invoke directly via `make invoke`.